prashanth-volvocars/gitlab-docs/dockerfiles/README.md

     FROM registry.gitlab.com/gitlab-com/gitlab-docs:nginx-onbuild
     ```

+1. Test locally by building the image and running it:

+    ```
+    docker build -t docs:10.5 .
+    docker run -it --rm -p 4000:4000 docs:10.5
+    ```

+1. Visit http://localhost:4000/10.5/ and make sure everything works correctly
+1. Commit your changes and push (don't create a merge request)

 Once you push, the `image:docker-stable` job will create a new Docker image
 tagged with the branch name.